mirage/ocaml-solo5/README.md

 - `ocamlc`: a bytecode OCaml compiler configured for the chosen target.
 Please note that the bytecode runtime is not supported.
-- `ocamlopt`: a native freestanding OCaml compiler configured for the chosen target.
+- `ocamlopt`: a native OCaml compiler configured for the chosen target.

 In `PREFIX/frestanding-sysroot/lib/ocaml`: